donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 # Liquor Sales in Iowa

 ## Problem Statement
 You’ve been hired as an analyst for a consulting company tasked with running a marketing campaign on liquor sales in Iowa.
-Various vendors want to increase their state-wide marketing efforts, and your boss has asked you to analyze consumer purchasing data in order to make smarter decisions about upcoming campaigns.
+Various vendors want to increase their state-wide marketing efforts, and your boss has asked you to analyze consumer purchasing data in order to make smarter decisions about upcoming marketing campaigns.

 You’ll focus on how to allocate a marketing budget throughout the state.
-You could concentrate on specific types of liquor, counties in the state, or on a certain group of vendors.
+You could concentrate on specific types of liquor, counties in the state, or on a certain group of vendors–how you structure your analysis is up to you.

-It will be up to you to decide if the marketing budget should be focused on growth opportunity in small or mid- sized liquor stores or on dealing with brands or types of liquor that already have large market shares in Iowa.
+You will need to decide if the marketing budget should be focused on growth opportunities in small- or mid-sized liquor stores, or on dealing with brands or types of liquor that already have large market shares in Iowa.

 ## High-Level Summary of Analysis
-1. Reviewed revenue (total sales)
+1. Determined revenue (total sales)
 2. Found top liquor categories and brands, stores and counties by exploring the Sales table
 3. Found revenue and total bottles sold by month
 4. Explored possible data errors and excluded NULLS from analysis